 To know more:

-.
-Modeling and forecasting healthy life expectancy with Compositional Data Analysis
+- "Modelling and forecasting healthy life expectancy.
+A Compositional Data Analysis approach" - Presentation

 Presentation, European Population Conference, Groningen, the Netherlands (July, 2).